aniketpati1121/end-to-end-mlops/README.md

-# MlOPs-oops-tutorial
+# MlOPs-tutorial
-This repo cover end to end tutorial for Python Oops
+This repo cover end to end tutorial for MLOPs-tutorial